5 steps to becoming a USA Hockey Coach

 Canton Minor Hockey coaches come from a variety of backgrounds, but all share two important characteristics; they are ALL volunteers and they all care deeply about the development of all of the players on the teams they are coaching.
 Our coaches require the support of the players’ parents.
 Anything parents can do to help with off-ice responsibilities is encouraged.

-All head coaches will be selected by the Commissioner.
+All head coaches will be selected by the President.
 All assistant coaches will be selected by the head coach.
 Selection criterion for becoming a coach become more rigorous as the age division and level of competition of the players increases.
-Initiation coaches, for example, must be able to effectively communicate with, and possess skating skills more advanced than the skaters.
-They also should have a rudimentary knowledge of the game of hockey.
-As players develop, it becomes increasingly important for coaches to be sufficiently skilled to be able to develop the skills of the most advanced player on a team.

 Canton Minor Hockey Commissioner